Sunday, February 23rd

 “Still watching?” she asked.
 Slenderman, stepped directly behind her.

-Please tell me I didn’t have to fight him too.
+Please tell me I don’t have to fight him too.

 “Now you see me,” Kayla said, bringing my attention back to her.

 I lowered my shard in surprise and looked around.

 Something punched into my back, then cold, unending agony filled my back.

 “Now you’re dead,” Kayla gleeful voice, whispered in my ear.

 I sank to my knees in pain as energy left them, then gasped as Kayla yanked the knife out.
 Several droplets of blood—my blood—flew at an arc over me with it.

 “I told you to watch carefully, heheehe,” Kayla’s voice taunted me.